vanshjjw/haven/README.md

 # Haven -

 Haven is a full-stack web application designed to serve as a cozy digital library.
 Imagine Notion meets Goodreads and Letterboxd, but away from all the junk that makes it feel like a social media abyss.
-I want a simple and intuitive interface for users to track and engage with creative media (movies, books, etc.), share theri favourites, and write down theri thoughts.
-I want this to feel like a personal space, but a clogged social media drain.
+I want a simple and intuitive interface for users to track and engage with creative media (movies, books, etc.), share their favourites, and write down their thoughts.
+I want this to feel like a personal space, not a clogged social media drain.